-Lala Lajpat Rai, an extremist leader and Indian Freedom fighter was born on 28th January 1865 in Dhudike, Punjab.
+Lala Lajpat Rai, an extremist leader, and Indian Freedom fighter was born on 28th January 1865 in Dhudike, Punjab.
 He played a significant role in Indian Independence Movement.
 Lala Lajpat Rai was popularly known as Punjab Kesari and Lion of Punjab.
-He was part of the famous radical trio Lal Bal Pal (Lala Lajpat Rai, Bal Gangadhar Tilak and Bipin Chandra Pal), They together advocated the Swadeshi Movement in India, which involved the boycott of all imported goods and the use of Indian made goods.
-He also initiated the foundation of Punjab National Bank.
+He was part of the famous radical trio Lal Bal Pal (Lala Lajpat Rai, Bal Gangadhar Tilak, and Bipin Chandra Pal), They together advocated the Swadeshi Movement in India, which involved the boycott of all imported goods and the use of Indian-made goods.
+He also initiated the foundation of the Punjab National Bank.

 Apart from being a great freedom fighter and leader, Lala Lajpat Rai was also a noted writer.
 Here are some of the books which he wrote:

 - Arya Samaj, 1915.

 - The United States of America: A Hindu’s Impression, 1916.

 - The problem of National Education in India, 1920